primer/css/docs/pages/css/tools/atom-packages.md

 ## Stylelint linter

-We use [Stylelint](./linting/) for linting our CSS, which is an extension to the [Atom linter](https://atom.io/packages/linter) package.
-To prevent linting errors during the build we recommend you install [linter-stylelint](https://atom.io/packages/linter-stylelint) which will alert you of any errors locally while you work.
+We use [Stylelint](https://stylelint.io/), an extension to the [Atom linter package](https://atom.io/packages/linter), for [linting our SCSS](/css/tools/linting).
+To prevent linting errors during the build we recommend you install [linter-stylelint](https://atom.io/packages/linter-stylelint), which will alert you of any errors locally while you work.

 Install [linter-stylelint](https://atom.io/packages/linter-stylelint) using Atom's package manager or enter this into your terminal: